 - “So keep watch because you don’t *know what day your Lord comes.

 - “And know this: if the master of the house had known what watch of the night the thief comes in, he would’ve watched and not allowed his house to be broken into.

 - “Because of this, you also must become ready, because the Son of Man comes in that hour you don’t expect.

-- “Who then is the faithful and prudent slave whom the Lord put over his household servants, to give them food in the proper season?
+- “Who then is the faithful and prudent slave whom the Lord put over his household servant to give them food in the proper season?

-- “Blessed is that slave whom his lord finds doing likewise when he came.
+- “Blessed is that slave whom his lord will find doing likewise when he came.

 - “Amen I tell you: he will set him over all the things he possesses.

 - “But if that wicked slave says in his heart: “My lord delays”,

-- “And if he begins to beat his fellow slaves, and even begins eats and drinks with the men who are drunkards,
+- “and he begins to beat his fellow slaves, and even is eating and drinking with the men who are drunkards,

 - “Then the lord of that slave will come on a day which he doesn’t expect and in an hour which he doesn’t know.